Before you even start to supplement, consider this:

 • reviewed periodically

-• not treated as permanent โ€œadd-onsโ€ by default
+• not treated as a permanent โ€œadd-onโ€ by default

 Advanced supplements

-More specialised, not โ€œbetterโ€
+More specialised, but not necessarily โ€œbetterโ€

 • core nutrition is adequate